Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Problem Setup

 where we ignore the other terms since they will cancel when computing $\log \phi_{k, t}$.
 After substituting this representation back into Eq.~\eqref{eq:bayes_factor} we get

 where the value of $\log \phi_{k, t}$ depends not only on $I_{k, t}$ and $I_{k, t-1}$ but also on the variance and auto-correlation of the measurements.

-To see the impact of the auto-covariance more clearly, we compute the expectation value $\EX[\log\phi_{k, t}]$ with respect to a Gaussian distribution centered on the true syndrome value $S'_k=\pm 1$.
-Since Eq.~\eqref{eq:bayes_factor_subs} is linear, we can simply substitute in $S'_k$ for $I_{k, t}$ and $I_{k, t-1}$ to get $\EX[\log\phi_{k, t}]$.
+To see the impact of the auto-covariance more clearly, we compute the expectation value $\EX[\log\phi_{k, t}]$ with respect to a Gaussian distribution centered on the true syndrome value $S'_{k,t}=\pm 1$.
+Since Eq.~\eqref{eq:bayes_factor_subs} is linear, we can simply substitute in $S'_{k,t}$ for $I_{k, t}$ and $I_{k, t-1}$ to get $\EX[\log\phi_{k, t}]$.
 After taking its magnitude, we have

 which decreases as the value of $\rho$ increases.
-Eq.~\eqref{eq:avg_bayes_factor} shows that positive auto-correlation $(\rho > 0)$ in the signal makes each of our measurements less useful than if the noise had been uncorrelated ($\rho = 0$), which means that it will take longer for us to determine the value of $S_k$ at a given measurment rate.
+Eq.~\eqref{eq:avg_bayes_factor} shows that positive auto-correlation $(\rho > 0)$ in the signal makes each of our measurements less useful than if the noise had been uncorrelated ($\rho = 0$), which means that it will take longer for us to determine the value of $\bar{S}_{k, t}$ at a given measurement strength.

-This result can be understood by imagining that $S_k$ and $I_{k, t-1}$ are competing to determine the value of $I_{k, t}$, with smaller $\rho$ favoring $S_k$.
-The more that $S_k$ affects the measurement, the more that the measurement in turn tells us about $S_k$ and thus the more useful it is to us.
-When $\rho$ is large, the value of $I_{k, t}$ tends to lie very close to the value of $I_{k, t-1}$ regardless of whether $S_k$ is $1$ or $-1$, and therefore the measurement does not reveal much new information about the syndrome.
+This result can be understood by imagining that $\bar{S}_{k, t}$ and $I_{k, t-1}$ are competing to determine the value of $I_{k, t}$, with smaller $\rho$ favoring $\bar{S}_{k, t}$.
+The more that $\bar{S}_{k, t}$ affects the measurement, the more that the measurement in turn tells us about $\bar{S}_{k, t}$ and thus the more useful it is to us.
+When $\rho$ is large, the value of $I_{k, t}$ tends to lie very close to the value of $I_{k, t-1}$ regardless of whether $\bar{S}_{k, t}$ is $1$ or $-1$, and therefore the measurement does not reveal much new information about the syndrome.